High Demand Jobs Through the 2050s: How to Read Related Articles and Advice

 People of Earth, including me, have formed the first nation state in space, Asgardia.
 Its first satellite was launched to look for a site for a space station in 2017.

 All these developments point to emerging new jobs off the planet.

-Spaceports Are Open For Business
+Spaceports are Open For Business

 Look for many new articles about air flight and aerospace industries in the future.

-Get to Know What the Numbers Mean
+How to Know What the Numbers Mean

 It is very important to understand how statistics are used and misused in news articles to the extent that they give a mistaken or purposely false picture of employment trends in the United States.
 This knowledge is simple to acquire, if readers who dislike mathematics will use some very simple techniques for understanding.